 By nature most of us are social animals who like to be stimulated by interesting surroundings, great conversations, fine food and drink and a lovely environment.
 When it comes to organising an event these are the most important ingredients to take into account.
 Firstly to put together the best event you need to analyse the target market honestly regardless of what the occasion.
 Next give yourself plenty of time to plan as well as a realistic budget throw these together with some creativity but don’t forget the necessities such as event insurance.

+Who is your target market?
 This may sound like an extreme term but actually any group of event goers are best seen as a target market as this means that you will have really thought about them as an overall group dynamic and not just a random bunch of party goers.
 This puts you in the driving seat at the beginning and can even help out a lot with savings on the event budget.
 Naturally some target markets seem more difficult to categorise perhaps with different age groups from generations of a widespread family being one example of this.

+This leads onto to the next event organisational tip of lateral thinking.
 The most creative and positively talked about events come from organisation based on lateral thinking and then drilled down into a huge amount of attention to detail.
 To take the family example one way to apply both this target market with lateral thinking is to consider a family tree theme.
 Since the census information went online this is a huge trend in the UK so therefore likely to be well received by family members.

 Even if you don’t have a huge budget this is an easy theme to work with but you will need to do some research first but then you could have paper placemats with the family tree printed on them or menus which people can take home afterwards.